Playing repeated games with Large Language Models: Introduction

-In the current paper, we let LLMs play finitely repeated games with full information and analyze how they behave when playing against other LLMs as well as simple, human-like strategies.
+In this paper, we analyze LLMs' behavioural patterns by letting them play finitely repeated games with full information and against other LLMs, simple, human-like strategies, and actual human players.
 Finitely repeated games have been engineered to understand how agents should and do behave in interactions over many iterations.
-Thus, these games lend themselves well to studying the behavioral signatures of increasingly important and notoriously opaque LLMs.
-We focus on two-player games with two discrete actions, i.e. so-called $2\times2$-games.
+We focus on two-player games with two discrete actions, i.e. $2\times2$-games (see Figure \ref{fig:overview} for an overview).

-We first let three engines, GPT-3, GPT-3.5, and GPT-4 play a large amount of these games with each other.
-Analyzing their performance across different families of games, we find that they perform remarkably well in games that value pure self-interest and, especially those from the Prisoner's Dilemma family.
+Analyzing LLMs' performance across families of games, we find that they perform well in games that value pure self-interest, especially those from the Prisoner's Dilemma family.
 However, they underperform in games that involve coordination.
-Thus, we further focus on games taken from these families and, in particular, on the currently largest LLM: GPT-4 \citep{openai2023gpt4}.
+Based on this finding, we further focus on games taken from these families and, in particular, on the currently largest LLM: GPT-4 \cite{openai2023gpt4}.
 In the canonical Prisoner's Dilemma, which assesses how agents cooperate and defect, we find that GPT-4 retaliates repeatedly, even after only having experienced one defection.
 Because this can indeed be the equilibrium individual-level strategy, GPT-4 is good at these games because it is particularly unforgiving and selfish.
 In the Battle of the Sexes, which assesses how agents trade-off between their own and their partners' preferences, we however find that GPT-4 does not manage to coordinate with simple, human-like agents, that alternate between options over trials.
 Thus, GPT-4 is bad at these games because it is uncoordinated.
-We also verify that these behaviors are not due to an inability to predict the other player's actions, and persist across several robustness checks and changes to the payoff matrices.
-Finally, we point to two ways in which these behaviors can be changed.
+We also verify that these behaviours are not due to an inability to predict the other player's actions, and persist across several robustness checks and changes to the payoff matrices.
+We point to two ways in which these behaviours can be changed.
 GPT-4 can be made to act more forgivingly by pointing out that the other player can make mistakes.
-Moreover, GPT-4 gets better at coordinating with the other player when it is first asked to predict their actions before choosing an action itself.
+Moreover, GPT-4 gets better at coordinating with the other player when it is first asked to predict their actions before choosing an action itself, an approach we term social chain-of-thought prompting (SCoT).
+Finally, we let GPT-4 with and without SCoT-prompting play the canonical Prisoner's Dilemma and the Battle of the Sexes with human players.
+We find that SCoT-prompting leads to more successful coordination and joint cooperation between participants and LLMs, and makes participants believe more frequently that the other player is human.